unbanksytv/LinkPal/README.md

 ### The Smart Contracts
 The factory contract produces all the linkpal agreements containing the funds and all the ChainLink functionality to do the transfers and confirmations.

+### Future Work
+Multi-Token Handling
+Listings like a proper exchange